 - Inheritance Tax: Only a few states have an inheritance tax, which is usually paid by the beneficiary: Iowa, Kentucky, Nebraska, Pennsylvania.
 New Jersey and Maryland have both an estate tax and an inheritance tax.
 There are exemption amounts which vary by state, and whether a tax is imposed at all may also depend on your relation to the decedent.

 - Income Tax: Depending on the type of asset, federal (and possible state) income tax may be due on an inheritance.
 Withdrawals from assets in tax-deferred retirement accounts (like a traditional IRA or 401(k)) will be included in your ordinary income and subject to income tax.
 This is also true for withdrawals of any gain over the initial investment in non-IRA annuities.
 Distributions from a Roth IRA will be tax-free assuming the required holding periods are met.
 The beneficiary of these accounts will be responsible for paying any income tax due at their individual tax rate.
+Timing of distributions will depend on whether you inherited a retirement account from a spouse or a parent or other relative.

-- Capital Gains Taxes: If a beneficiary receives non-retirement assets such as a brokerage account, home, antiques/art/collectables, or other real estate, they will receive a "step-up" in cost basis.
+- Capital Gains Taxes: If a beneficiary inherits non-retirement assets such as a brokerage account, home, antiques/art/collectables, or other real estate, they will receive a "step-up" in cost basis.
 When these assets are inherited, the beneficiary's cost basis is increased, or stepped-up, to the market value of the asset at the date of death.
 When the asset is eventually sold at a gain, the beneficiary will pay capital gains taxes on the difference between the inherited step-up cost basis and the sale price.
 The holding period for inherited property is always considered long-term, regardless of when it was purchased by the decedent.

 If you are receiving an inheritance, discuss your options with one of our Wealth Advisors today.
 Darrow Wealth Management is a fee-only wealth management firm and fiduciary.